top of page

 Search

-When people think of narcissistic abuse, the first image that often comes to mind is one-on-one manipulation within a romantic relationship.
-But narcissistic abuse doesn’t always wear that face.
-Sometimes, it takes the form of a collective force, where a group of family members, often led or influenced by one dominant narcissist, target, scapegoat, and ostracize a single member of the family.
-This phenomenon is called narcissistic family mobbing.
+When people think of narcissistic abuse, they often envision one-on-one manipulation within a romantic relationship.
+However, narcissistic abuse can manifest in other ways.
+Sometimes, it appears as a collective force, where family members, often led by a dominant narcissist, target, scapegoat, and ostracize one individual.
+This phenomenon is known as narcissistic family mobbing.

-It’s a deeply painful experience that leaves the targeted individual questioning their reality, their worth, and even their right to belong.
-But naming it for what it is can be the first step toward breaking free and reclaiming your peace.
+It’s a deeply painful experience.
+The targeted individual may question their reality, worth, and even their right to belong.
+Recognising this abuse for what it is can be the first step toward breaking free and reclaiming your peace.

 What is Narcissistic Family Mobbing?

-Narcissistic family mobbing occurs when multiple family members gang up against one individual, usually the scapegoat.
-The instigator is often a parent with narcissistic traits, who manipulates siblings or other relatives into believing their distorted narrative.
-Instead of challenging the narcissist’s behaviour, the rest of the family falls in line, consciously or unconsciously, joining in the emotional attack.
+Narcissistic family mobbing occurs when multiple family members unite against one individual, typically the scapegoat.
+The instigator is often a parent with narcissistic traits who manipulates siblings or other relatives into believing their distorted narrative.
+Instead of challenging the narcissist’s behaviour, the rest of the family aligns with them, consciously or unconsciously joining in the emotional attack.

-This dynamic doesn’t just play out in families of origin.
-It also happens in in-law relationships.
-A spouse might marry into a family where a controlling parent-in-law or sibling-in-law orchestrates mobbing against them.
-The new spouse becomes an outsider, painted as the problem, and slowly experiences hostility, gossip, and exclusion from their partner’s family circle.
+This dynamic can also occur in in-law relationships.
+A spouse may marry into a family where a controlling parent-in-law or sibling-in-law orchestrates mobbing against them.
+The new spouse becomes an outsider, painted as the problem.
+They may slowly experience hostility, gossip, and exclusion from their partner’s family circle.

 • Gossip and Smear Campaigns: The narcissist spreads false or exaggerated stories to turn the family against the scapegoat.